electricimp/TreasureData/Examples/README.md

 - Data is sent every ten seconds.
 - Every data record contains:
   - A `"value"` attribute.
 This is an integer value, which starts at 1 and increases by 1 with every record sent.
 It restarts from 1 every time the example is restarted.
-  - A `"strValue"` attribute.
-This is a dummy string value.
+  - A `"strvalue"` attribute.
+This is a string value, which contains integer from the `"value"` attribute, converted to string and prefixed by `strValue`.

 ## Setup and Run ##